broken-titan/laravel-klaviyo-channel/README.md

 ## Configuration

-Before you may begin using the Klaviyo service, you must obtain an API key from your Klayivo account settings.
-The key must be assigned to KLAVIYO_API_KEY in your .env file.
+Before you may begin using the Klaviyo service, you must obtain a private and public API key from your Klayivo account settings.
+The key must be assigned to KLAVIYO_API_KEY and KLAVIYO_API_PUBLIC_KEY in your .env file.

+You should also publish the config file that will generate klaviyo.php in your config folder.

 ## Usage